Where is Hobart Cat Cafe? Located at 269 Elizabeth Street, North Hobart, near the corner of Tasma Street, we’re

 Can I eat in with the cats?
 You sure can!
 We’ve worked very closely with Hobart City Council’s Environmental Health Unit to allow us to operate the first cat cafe in Australia with a full commercial kitchen installed onsite giving you a full breakfast, lunch, snack and drinks menu to choose from once you’ve made yourself comfortable in the cat room.
 To comply with current environmental health regulations all food and beverages taken into the cat room must be served with disposable plates, cups and cutlery and collected from the front counter.
 Our friendly cat room attendant will let you know when your meal is available for collection, as well as hold the doors into the cat room for you and wrangle the cats to ensure picking up your order is a breeze!
 We are also fully licensed if you’d like a little tipple with your kitty cuddles!

 Keeping the environment in mind we use only Biopak plates, bowls, cups and lids and cutlery which is made from 100% plastic-free plant-based material, FSC certified, carbon-neutral, biodegradable and completely compostable.
 Alternatively if you’d prefer to use crockery and metal cutlery please inform staff when ordering and we can serve you food and beverages in the conventional cat-free cafe area.
-You’re also welcome to bring your own Keep Cup style cup but please note we won’t be able to wash it for you after use.
+You’re also welcome to bring your own Keep Cup style cup and cutlery but please note we won’t be able to wash it for you after use.

 Are there any rules?
 Whilst we try and keep your visit as casual and relaxed as possible there are a few rules to ensure the comfort and well-being of both yourself and our furry staff members.
 Our cats have all been selected for the cafe based on their personalities and ability to tolerate groups of random strangers visiting them but in order to keep them feeling secure and comfortable in their environment we ask that at no time do you attempt to pick up or restrain any of them.
 Doing so may cause the cats to become agitated, stressed or frightened.
 Similarly our cats are provided with plenty of safe spaces to retreat to if they need some time out, including the cat wall, the upper areas of the cat towers, under and behind couches and the cat retreat accessible through the cat flaps in the twin doors.
 If they choose to take a moment to themselves whilst being patted or played with please allow them some time and space to regain their composure.